-Commercial Asbestos SurveysProviding a full range of asbestos surveying services to businesses throughout the UK.
+Asbestos SurveysWe offer a full range of asbestos surveying services to businesses throughout the UK

-Oracle Solutions, offer a full range of asbestos surveying services that cover the latest survey types and techniques, which include all premises, buildings and locations.
-You can be sure that our services cater for all survey eventualities and requirements.
+At Oracle Solutions, we offer a full range of asbestos surveying services covering the latest survey types and techniques – and including all premises, buildings and locations.
+You can rest assured that our services cater for all survey requirements and eventualities.

-As a leading quality approved asbestos consultancy, all our asbestos surveyors and consultants are trained to the highest standards and as a minimum hold BOHS P402 Asbestos Survey/Surveying Certification and have a minimum of two years’ survey experience.
+As a leading quality-approved asbestos consultancy, all our asbestos surveyors and consultants are trained to the highest standards and hold (as a minimum) BOHS P402 Asbestos Survey/Surveying Certification with at least two years’ survey experience.

-All surveys, analysis of results and reporting is carried out to the highest standards and in full accordance with HSG264 Asbestos: The Survey Guide and HSG248 Asbestos: The analysts’ guide for sampling, analysis and clearance procedures.
+All our surveys, results analysis and reporting is carried out to the highest standards, and in full accordance with HSG264 Asbestos: The survey guide and HSG248 Asbestos: The analysts’ guide for sampling, analysis and clearance procedures.

 Oracle Solutions delivers a complete, professional asbestos survey solution to commercial customers throughout the UK.
-So, no matter where you are located, Oracle Solutions has the experience and capability to address and assist in addressing any asbestos issues that you may have.
+No matter where you are located, we have the experience and capability to help you to address all your asbestos issues.

 Frequently Asked Questions

-What types of property or premises could contain asbestos?
+What types of property or premises may contain asbestos?

 What is an asbestos survey?

-In laymen terms an asbestos survey is an inspection of a property or building which is designed to locate and identify asbestos containing materials.
-The survey should detail the exact location of asbestos, its extent or amount and its condition.
-Additionally, the survey should identify the type of material that the asbestos is or is in, it should also detail the actual type of asbestos that is present.
+In layman’s terms, an asbestos survey is an inspection of a property or building which is designed to locate and identify materials which contain asbestos.
+The survey should detail the exact location of any asbestos – its extent (or amount), and its condition.
+In addition, the survey should identify the type of material that the asbestos is present in, and the actual type of asbestos used.

-Once this information has been gathered (location, extent, condition, material & asbestos type) the survey should then assess the risk of any identified asbestos.
+Once this information has been gathered (location, extent, condition, material & asbestos type), the survey should then assess the risk of any asbestos which has been identified.

 Asbestos surveys are undertaken for several reasons which are discussed in the ‘asbestos survey type’ section.
-Whatever the reason for the asbestos survey, the risks should be highlighted and be relevant to your needs.
-Once these risks have been identified, the survey should give you recommendations on how to proceed.
-These recommendations should be tailored to your needs and inline with why you had the survey undertaken.
+Whatever the reason for the asbestos survey, the risks should be highlighted, and should be relevant to your needs.
+Having identified the risks, the survey should give you recommendations on how to proceed.
+These recommendations should be tailored to your needs, and in line with why you had the survey conducted in the first place.

 Why would I need an asbestos survey?

-There are several reasons why you would need an asbestos survey.
-The overriding reason for an asbestos survey is to protect people from the harmful effects of asbestos.
+There are several reasons why you might need an asbestos survey, but the main reason for having an asbestos survey is to protect people from the harmful effects of asbestos.

-People can be at risk from exposure to asbestos for a range of different reasons.
-Although many think that the only people at risk are workers or contractors within buildings or the construction industry, this is not true.
-If asbestos is not managed correctly, everyone is at risk.
-This includes visitors and anyone entering buildings or places where asbestos is not managed correctly.
+People can be at risk of exposure to asbestos for a variety of different reasons.
+You may think that the only people at risk exposure to asbestos are workers or contractors within the building or construction industry, but this is not true.
+If asbestos isn’t managed correctly, everyone is potentially at risk.
+This includes visitors, and anyone entering buildings or any other places where asbestos isn’t managed correctly.

-This is why there are laws that are in place to ensure that those managing premises or processes (such as construction, refurbishment or maintenance work) where asbestos could pose a risk, to ensure asbestos is managed properly.
+This is why there are laws in place to ensure that asbestos is managed properly by anyone managing premises or processes – such as construction, refurbishment or maintenance work.

-So if you manage a building / property or you’re involved in maintenance, refurbishment or construction in any shape or form, you have a legal duty to manage the risks from asbestos.
+So if you manage a building or property – or you’re involved in maintenance, refurbishment or construction in any shape or form – you have a legal duty to manage the potential risks from asbestos.

-To manage the risks from asbestos you must know where the asbestos is and what the risks are.
-The only way to know this is to have an asbestos survey.
+To manage these risks, you need to know where the asbestos is and what the risks are.
+The only way to understand this is to have an asbestos survey.

 What types of asbestos surveys are there?